Stripo is a platform that allows you to build engaging, high-quality emails of any complexity in no time, with no coding skills.

 Sometimes we need to highlight certain words or entire sentences to emphasize the importance of information or just visually separate email sections.

 This is when Headings help.
-To apply headings to a certain piece of text, we need to highlight the latter and choose a necessary heading in the text formatting menu.
+To apply headings to a certain part of text, we need to highlight the text and choose a necessary heading in the text formatting menu.

 Buttons in emails are always a call to action.
 They invite users to go to the website, place an order, follow on social media, leave a comment, vote for the best product, etc.

-The button menu allows you to set some default parameters that will be applied to all buttons in the email template, so you can set the following:
+The button menu allows you to set some default parameters that will be applied to all buttons in the email, so you can set:

-the full button border, or do it separately for each side with an option to customize the border color;
+the full content border, or do it separately for each side with an option to customize the border color;

 "Support of Outlook" control allows improving buttons displaying in Outlook by inserting a special VML-code element.